UraweRure/practice-for-html-css-capstone-project/planning.md

         HTML form with a minimum of:
             1 fieldset?
             3 inputs

+            I consider a lens flare...:
+                checkboxes
+                    An ugly mistake
+                    An Intentional way to ruin a photograph A snob practice
+                    An intentional aesthetic effect
+                    Interesting
+                    Funny
               2 text
                 Name
                 Email

-            A lense flare could be:
-                checkboxes
-                    An uggly mistake
-                    An Intentional way to ruin a photograph An intentional aesthetic effect
-                    Interesting

             1 textarea "Comments"